onefact/assisted-living/README.md

 # Assisted living data

-Data and code for NeurIPS MLPH 2021 extended abstract "Assisted Living in the United States: an Open Dataset"
+Data and code for NeurIPS MLPH 2021 extended abstract *Assisted Living in the United States: an Open Dataset*

 Dataset of assisted living facilities is `alf-dataset.csv`.
 It has data from all 50 states + DC.